pmascal/wav-file-DMX-RGB/FunctionDescriptions.md

 np.where needs to be modified to extract the single integer value.
 -----> c = b[0][0]

-This index value is then used to return its sister element in the initially created light_vals list.
+This index value is then used to return the correct row in the frame data 2-D array.
------> self.light_vals(c)
+-----> self.frame_data(c)

 If the given time does not fit into the times matrix, return 0.